January 8

 Balancing Functionality and Aesthetics

-- Horse and Rider Safety: Prioritise designs that minimise hazards.
+• Horse and Rider Safety: Prioritize designs that minimize hazards.

 Enhancing Property Value and Appeal

-Additionally, a well-designed equestrian facility can significantly boost rural property value.
+A well-designed equestrian facility can significantly boost property value.

 Comprehensive Site Analysis for Equestrian Facilities